-Our practice is accepting new patients.
+Our practice is accepting new patients from 8 August 2022.

 Standard appointments with a doctor are 15 minutes.
 If you require longer or other services e.g. immigration medical, please phone us.